Kiaran Stapleton admits killing Indian student Anuj Bidve

 Stapleton was remanded in custody ahead of a trial at Manchester Crown Court on 25 June.

-The court heard the issue in the case will be whether Stapleton was of diminished responsibility at the time of the killing.'Emotional time'
+The court heard the issue in the case will be whether Stapleton was of diminished responsibility at the time of the killing.

 Mr Bidve's parents, Subhash and Yogini, said they had wanted to attend the court hearing to hear Stapleton's plea.